Shipped in 2024

 Challenge

-How to balance providing personalization, AI costs, and tight deadlines?
+How to balance personalization, AI costs, and tight deadlines?

 Generating full AI responses and translating them consumed too many tokens, driving up costs and slowing response times.
 The MVP timeline didn't allow time to extensively test and guarantee AI predictability.